TonyDeRosia/evennia-minimud/docs/combat_loop_mapping.md

 File: `combat/round_manager.py`

-- Maintains a registry of all active combat instances.
-The `instances_by_room` dictionary maps each room's id to its `CombatInstance`.
+- Maintains a registry of all active combat instances keyed by a unique combat id.
+- Tracks which combat each combatant belongs to for quick lookup.
 - Ticks every few seconds to drive combat across rooms, much like ROM's `violence_update` that iterates over every character currently fighting.
 - Each tick triggers the associated `CombatEngine` to process a new round.
 - When `COMBAT_DEBUG_TICKS` is `True` in `server/conf/settings.py`, a debug log is emitted each tick.